-- > Press the button for the zone number. - > Press the button if you wish to access a range of zones, - > Press the button if you wish to display the status of a zone, - > Press the DISABLE/ENABLE button if you wish to disable a zone - Press the DISABLE/ENABLE button to re-enable a zone.
+- From the default display, press - Press the button for the zone number. - Press the DISPLAY DISPLAY - Press the button if you wish to display the status of a zone, - Press the DEVICE button if you wish to disable a zone - Press the Disable/HNABLE button to re-enable a zone.